 What causes polymorphic eruption of pregnancy?

 Polymorphic eruption of pregnancy is thought to be related to stretching of the skin on the abdomen.
-Somehow the rash develops as a sort of "allergy" to the stretch marks and spreads elsewhere on the body.
+The stretching elicits an immune response due to connective tissue damage.
 Supporting the stretch mark theory are the following observations:

-- Most cases begin in the last 3 months, especially the last 5 weeks, when the stretching is greatest.
-It is rare for polymorphic eruption of pregnancy to begin after delivery.
+- Most cases begin in the last 3 months, especially in the last 5 weeks when the stretching is greatest.

-- The rash usually starts around the umbilicus where stretching of the abdomen is greatest.
+- The rash usually starts in the stretch marks around the umbilicus where stretching of the abdomen is greatest.

-Another theory considers low level traffic of fetal cells within the mother's circulation, which appears increased in women with PUPPP and may persist for some time after the baby has been born.
+Another theory considers low-level traffic of fetal cells within the mother's circulation, which appears increased in women with polymorphic eruption of pregnancy, and may persist for some time after the baby has been born.

 What are the features of polymorphic eruption of pregnancy?

-Small, pink, raised spots (papules) appear in the stretch marks around the umbilicus.
-There is often a pale halo around the papules.
-These papules coalesce to form large red, raised (urticarial) patches (plaques) which spread to involve the buttocks and thighs, and sometimes the arms and legs.
+Small pink papules appear first in the stretch marks around the umbilicus, often with a pale halo around each papule.
+The papules coalesce to form large, red, urticated (hive-like) plaques, and occasionally small vesicles are present.
+The rash spreads from the abdomen to involve the buttocks and thighs, and sometimes the arms and legs.
 Lesions on or above the breasts are rare.

 Does polymorphic eruption of pregnancy affect the baby?

-Rarely, the baby can be born with a mild polymorphic eruption of pregnancy rash but this soon fades. polymorphic eruption of pregnancy does not cause any other problem with the baby.
+Rarely, the baby can be born with a mild form of polymorphic eruption of pregnancy rash but this soon fades.
+Polymorphic eruption of pregnancy does not cause any other problem for the baby.

 How long does polymorphic eruption of pregnancy last?

-polymorphic eruption of pregnancy continues until delivery then usually resolves within a few weeks.
+Polymorphic eruption of pregnancy continues until delivery then usually resolves within 4–6 weeks.
 Rarely, it may persist for longer.
 In some cases, this relates to retained placental products.

 There is no curative treatment for polymorphic eruption of pregnancy (apart from delivery!).
 Symptoms can be controlled using: